Hawai’i Trip Journal 2010

 The route to Waimea meant continuing southwest around this side of the island, clockwise into new territory.
 If you figure the airport at Lihu’e is around 4:30 and our place outside Po’ipu sits at 6:00, Waimea Canyon stretches from about 8:30 to 11:00 (Noniland, by comparison is around 1:30).
 But Kaua’i is a squashed oblate clock.

-The western side of the island is more classically Hawaiian—drier, very rural, rockier, redder, and poorer, without the evident mange of condos, timeshares, resorts, and tourist shops.
-Hence the mood changed.
-I was tossed in a Proustian mood-warp back to other times and places in my life, notably our two weeks on the Navaho and Hopi reservations doing graduate anthropology in the sixties (e.g. the intersection of native lifestyles with explicit poverty); our 2006 travels in rural Iceland (the stark, isolated industrial robotry, commercial enterprises lost in time such that machineries and marts read like ugly lunar stations among shops either too warehousey or shack-like for their advertised purposes): and Oaxaca (the retraction of a softer interior life under a mercado shell).
+The Western side of the island is more classically Hawaiian—drier, very rural, rockier, redder, and poorer, without the façade of condos, timeshares, resorts, and tourist shops.
+I was tossed in a Proustian mood-shift back to other times and places in my life, notably our two weeks on the Navaho and Hopi reservations doing graduate anthropology in the sixties.

-In our ascent to the lookout we rarely saw another vehicle but, once we got to the parking area, we found it inexplicably mobbed—and I mean mobbed: Hawaiian, Japanese, Polynesian tour buses, the entire lot stuffed with cars (so that we had to park our jalopy on the dirt with other latecomers).
-Humans were packed so thickly that there was no option except to get on a slow-moving line to reach the canyon viewing posts and, even then, it was hard to stay out of people’s entitled tourism and invasive group portraits.
-We felt like the last arrivals at a July 4th tailgate gala.
+In our ascent to the lookout we rarely saw another vehicle but, once we got to the parking area, we found it mobbed: Hawaiian, Japanese, Polynesian tour buses, the entire parking lot stuffed with cars (so that we had to park our jalopy on the dirt with other latecomers).
+Humans were packed so thickly that there was no option except to get on a slow-moving line to reach the canyon viewing posts and, even then, it was hard to stay out of people’s entitlement and invasive group portraits.
+We felt like the last arrivals at a July 4th tailgate party.

-You take in Waimea Canyon all at once, and it is spectacular and otherworldly.
+If you take in Waimea Canyon all at once, it is spectacular and otherworldly.
 What struck me was how deep and holographic it is, how many different dimensions, complications, and individual landscapes it encapsulates, as they rise from within it like a model of a primordial kingdom.
-The hues run a red spectrum from orange to iron and umber to brown.
-Hidden labyrinths of concavities suggest something that Escher might have drawn.
-Convexities in the form of tallowy towers, castles, and candles of rock seemed to rise from inside the earth like inner organs growing beyond its skin.
-Each ridged pyramid or tetrahedron wrote its own hypothetical Gothic trilogy, tales of chthonian kingdoms coming to their apotheoses in the imagination.
-(As to what is really down there, I heard later from my friend Robert Phoenix that he hiked to the bottom of the canyon years ago when a young man; there he encountered edgy native Hawaiian wild-boar hunters “out of some Dreamtime gone very wrong who were like the Polynesian version of Deliverance“—he ended up getting robbed and feeling as though he barely escaped with his life, not as though he really did, just that it felt like that, wilder and more dangerous than any block of Oakland.)
+The hues run a spectrum from orange to iron and umber to brown.
+Hidden labyrinths of concavities suggest something Escher might have drawn: convexities in the form of tallowy towers, castles, and candles of rock that seem to rise from inside the earth like inner organs growing beyond its skin.
+Each ridged pyramid or tetrahedron wrote its own imaginal Gothic trilogy, tales of chthonian kingdoms coming to apotheoses in the imagination.

 One tends to think of just the major kingdoms in the Hawaiian chain (Oahu, Mau’I, Hawai’I, Lana’i, Moloka’i), but there are innumerable smaller islands, even inhabited ones, that get little press on the mainland.
 For the natives who live on Ni’ihau, Hawaiian remains their first language.
-I found myself gazing at it as a wonder I long to visit but never would.
+I found myself gazing at it as a world I longed to visit but never would.

-But chickens apparently can read food being doled out by humanoids from hundreds of yards away, and others began showing up in legion until I had about fifty, a mixture of activated hens, chicks, and a few very imperious roosters who kept shouting their syllables at me when I wouldn’t feed them, though they wrested plenty anyway from the hens and chicks.
-I heard that they are descendants of cockfighting roosters who bred with their distant cousins.
+Chickens apparently can read food being doled out by humans from hundreds of yards away, and others began showing up in legion until I had about fifty, a mixture of hens, chicks, and a few very imperious roosters who kept shouting their syllables at me when I wouldn’t feed them, though they wrested plenty anyway from the hens and chicks.
+I heard that they are descendants of cockfighting roosters who bred with their own distant cousins.

 The chicks tracking dropped sunflower seeds reminded me of a swiftness usually referred to as white on rice.
 That’s how quick to the draw they were, less like cute little dolls and more like prehistoric dinosaur eating machines.